 "There's the highland cattle who graze usually near the loch, but I'll take care of them," Daniel informed her then went on.
 "You might come across a few deer and a stag.
 It's a small herd due to poachers.
 You see, with the master away, they've become bolder.
 There's not much Pete and I can do to catch them.
 But don't worry about the deer.
 They'll bound away when they see ye."

 Bess felt ready to begin the next week.
 Her bruising wasn't quite as painful, and Peg had wrapped her ribs for her bringing some relief.
 When she walked beside Daniel and finally looked up from the trail, she gasped.

 "This is so very beautiful!
 Oh my.
 I can see why you love it here.
-They stood in almost a quiet reverence for a few minutes.
+They stood in an almost quiet reverence for a few minutes.

 "I'll take ye to the shepherd's hut.
 It will shelter ye at least until the danger is past.
 As fer that, if I know a stranger is aboot, and I can't get to ye fast enough, I'll play this on my flute," and he played a few piercing high notes of a snatch of a song.
 "That should carry and reach yer ears.
 I won't be leaving ye alone out here," he winked and grinned.
 "I've never had a shepherdess to look after before.
 We'll put the verra sunsheen back in your cheeks.
 We''ll hing aboot with fower fittet animals the lee lang day."

 The small stone house was primitive, but sufficient.
 Bess was a beggar, not a chooser.
 Daniel showed her again how to make a peat fire.
 Then he took her to an even smaller shelter.
 "This is where I'll be staying, but if there's danger, jist rin ye to it if it's closer."